- Golfer Benefits

 “The houses are selling like crazy,” Payne said.

-But as part of the construction, the first fairway is being shifted and is currently only open for play as a 95-yard par-3 with a hitting matt placed in the middle.
+But as part of the construction, the first fairway is being shifted and is currently only open for play as a 95-yard, par-3 with a hitting mat placed in the middle.
 The hole was not used for Wednesday’s competition.

 “Within 3-5 years or so, it’s going to be more of a resort-style golf course,” Payne said.

 HISTORY OF THE STONE CUP: First held in 1924, the Stone Cup Trophy was originally donated in 1927 by Katherine Stone of Oakley Country Club.
-Stone won the WGAM Championship in 1924 and also served on the USGA women’s committee.
+Stone won the Massachusetts Women’s Amateur Championship in 1924 and also served on the USGA Women’s Committee.
 Past winners of the Cup include World Golf Hall of Fame member, Pat Bradley, who won the event in 1971.
 Mass Golf Hall of Fame Members Anne Marie Tobin (1987) and Joanne Goodwin (1955, 1978) have also won, as have esteemed past players Edith Baker, Jesse Guilford and Pippy O’Connor.

 In past years, the event has used a match play format.
 Originally scheduled to take place in May, this year’s event was also moved to the fall and elevated from a Mixed Team Tournament to a Mass Golf Championship event using Four-Ball stroke play.

 FITTING FAREWELL: Cape Cod native Scott Nickerson (The Club at New Seabury) played in what will perhaps be his final Mass Golf event.
-Nickerson, who has been the lead agronomist at New Seabury since 1998, is retiring within the next month and is planning to move to close to his alma mater St. Lawrence University in Canton, New York, located in northern New York near the Canadian border.
+Nickerson, who has been the lead agronomist at New Seabury since 1998, is retiring within the next month and is planning to move close to his alma mater St. Lawrence University in Canton, New York, located in the North Country near the Canadian border.
 Nickerson, who has a tattoo on his arm of the university’s logo, played Division I ice hockey for four years for the Saints.

 PLAYERS OF THE YEAR CONTENDERS: Three frontrunners for 2020 Mass Golf Player of the Year honors were on site today.
 Shannon Johnson leads by 137 points in the race for the Anne Marie Tobin Women’s Player of the Year.
 Frank Vana, Jr. is on the verge of winning his fourth consecutive George M. Cohen Senior Player of the Year as he leads by 99 points; and Pam Kuong leads the first-ever Women’s Senior Player of the Year by 17 points.

-THREE CHEERS: Earlier this year, Olivia Winchenbaugh (Oyster Harbors) raised $4,400 for First Tee of Massachusetts through participating in the first annual Mass Cup at Boston Golf Club.
-Winchenbaugh, a junior golfer from Weston, made her 2020 season debut in a Mass Golf event this year by shooting 3-over with Mike Collins Jr. on Wednesday.
+THREE CHEERS: Earlier this year, Olivia Winchenbaugh (Oyster Harbors) raised $4,400 for First Tee of Massachusetts by participating in the first annual Mass Cup at Boston Golf Club.
+Winchenbaugh, a junior golfer from Weston, made her 2020 season debut in a Mass Golf event this year by shooting 3-over with Mike Collins Jr. (Oyster Harbors) on Wednesday.
 She sank the pair’s lone birdie on the par-3 11th.

 For the latest news and information regarding Mass Golf, visit MassGolf.org or follow @PlayMassGolf on Facebook, Twitter and Instagram.